 Eq.
 9

-We weighed model support with AIC (Burnham and Anderson 2003)
+We weighed model support for each covariate and the interaction between biomass and the LFI with AIC (Burnham and Anderson 2003), selecting the top-ranked model for interpretation and visualization.

 All data were analysed in R (R Core Team 2018), using packages lme4 (linear mixed effect models, Bates et al. 2015), MuMIn (multimodel inference, Bartoń 2013), and rethinking (Bayesian models, McElreath 2017).